cliftonm/acme.net/README.md

 acme.exe -a www.yourdomain.com -m mailto:your@email.com -c manual-http-01 -i manual
 ```

-If something does not work, please contact me at mathias@raacke.info or submit an issue on GitHub.
+If something does not work, please submit an issue on GitHub.
 You
 can increase the output verbosity by using the parameter -v Verbose

 # Projects in this repository